Customize Audit Logs Collection

 You can change these settings by managing your tenant connection in Settings > General > Connected Tenant.

-By default, the Store audit logs option is enabled, meaning that Syskit Point will process and store the audit logs to your Azure Cosmos DB account.
+By default, the Store audit logs option is enabled, which means Syskit Point will process and store audit logs in your Azure Cosmos DB account.

 Tip!